MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/managing-hyper-v-extensible-switch-run-time-data.md

 ### Handling the OID\_SWITCH\_NIC\_SAVE\_COMPLETE Request

 When a Hyper-V child partition that has a network adapter connection to an extensible switch port is paused or its state is being saved, the Hyper-V extensible switch interface is notified.
 This causes the protocol edge of the extensible switch to issue an object identifier (OID) method request of [OID\_SWITCH\_NIC\_SAVE](./oid-switch-nic-save.md) down the extensible switch driver stack.
-For more information about this procedure, see [Handling the OID\_SWITCH\_NIC\_SAVE Request]().

 When every Hyper-V extensible switch extension has saved its run-time data, the protocol edge of the extensible switch notifies underlying extensions that the save operation has completed.
 The protocol edge does this by issuing an OID set request of [OID\_SWITCH\_NIC\_SAVE\_COMPLETE](./oid-switch-nic-save-complete.md) down the extensible switch driver stack.